 This explosion of colored glass is one of the hanging custom glass chandeliers at the entrance lobby of Sub-Zero/Wolf headquarters in Madison, WI.
 The perfect introduction to what lies beyond the lobby, beautiful designs from artwork to kitchens, and more.
 As a designer, I was blown away by what I saw.

 I had the pleasure of being one of thirty-eight Designers and Architects invited out to attend a training of their new products.
 I have specified Sub-Zero/ Wolf products for years on my projects and have immense respect for their quality and aesthetic designs and I was not disappointed when I heard about their latest offerings.

-I think what makes Sub-Zero/ Wolf so successful is there ability to listen to the people that specify their products.
+I think what makes Sub-Zero/ Wolf so successful is their ability to listen to the people that specify their products.
 A panel of executives from the company sat and listened to all of the professionals in attendance to learn what they could do to improve the product lines.
 I enjoyed three days of collaborating with other professionals and touring the two factories and I am so excited to share the pictures and my experience with my readers.

 I enjoyed learning about the history of such a successful company.
 Sub-Zero was created by Westye F. Bakke in 1943 and is run by his Grandson Jim Bakke today.
 Jim took the time to stop by and meet everyone and thank us personally for selling his products, which I was impressed by.